 I am a PhD student in machine learning under supervision of Max Welling at the QUVA lab of the University of Amsterdam, as well as a Research Associate at Qualcomm AI Research.

-Previously, I was a masters student Artificial Intelligence in Amsterdam, where I worked on geometric auto-encoders and variational inference.
+Previously, I obtained masters degrees in theoretical physics in Cambridge and in AI in Amsterdam.
 I wrote my thesis on Causal Imitation Learning as visiting scholar at the Robotic AI and Learning Lab at UC Berkeley supervised by Sergey Levine.

 Pim de Haan*, Maurice Weiler*, Taco Cohen, Max Welling:

 Gauge Equivariant Mesh CNNs: Anisotropic convolutions on geometric graphs

 Julian Suk, Pim de Haan, Phillip Lippe, Christoph Brune, Jelmer M. Wolterink